Jasmyne Spencer

-Jasmyne Bryanne Spencer (born August 27, 1990) is an American soccer player who plays as a forward for Angel City FC in the National Women's Soccer League (NWSL).
-She previously played for OL Reign, Orlando Pride, Western New York Flash and Washington Spirit in the NWSL, Sydney FC, Canberra United and Melbourne City in the Australian W-League, Cypriot side Apollon Limassol in the 2013–14 UEFA Women's Champions League, and Danish side Brøndby IF in the 2012–13 UEFA Women's Champions League.
+Jasmyne Bryanne Spencer (born August 27, 1990) is an American professional soccer player who plays as a forward or fullback for Vancouver Rise FC of the Northern Super League.

+She has previously played for OL Reign, Orlando Pride, Western New York Flash and Washington Spirit in the NWSL, Sydney FC, Canberra United and Melbourne City in the Australian W-League, Cypriot side Apollon Limassol in the 2013–14 UEFA Women's Champions League, and Danish side Brøndby IF in the 2012–13 UEFA Women's Champions League.

 Early life

 Spencer was born and raised in Long Island, New York and attended Bay Shore High School where she played soccer and ran track.
 Spencer was twice-named the high school team's most valuable player and served as captain.
 She led the team in scoring and assists for four seasons and set a school record for career goals.
 She played club soccer for the Albertson Fury 90 and won three consecutive state championships with the team.